txbluebee/anagrams_and_antigrams/README.md

 * Clone this repository to your computer
 * Install Ruby
 * Inside repository terminal, type "ruby app.rb"
-* Copy and the past http://localhost:4567/
+* Copy and the past http://localhost:4567 to the browsers

 ## Specifications